crf8472/libarcstk/BUILD.md

 Furthermore, you would like to adjust the install prefix path such that libarcstk is configured for being installed in the real system prefix (such as ``/usr``) instead of some default prefix (such as ``/usr/local``).

-You will also choose a staging directory as an intermediate install target.
+You may also want to specify a staging directory as an intermediate install target.

-When using clang or gcc, this can be achieved as follows:
+When using clang or gcc, all of these can be achieved as follows:

 	$ cmake -DCMAKE_BUILD_TYPE=Release -DWITH_NATIVE=OFF -DCMAKE_INSTALL_PREFIX=/usr ..
 	$ cmake --build .